nschlia/ffmpegfs/README.md

 A Few Words On ProRes
 ---------------------

 Apple's ProRes is a so-called intermediate format, intended for post-production editing.
 It combines the highest possible quality while still saving some disk space and not requiring high-performance disk systems.
-On the other hand, this means that ProRes encoded videos will become quite large - for example, a 60-minute video may require up to 25 GB.
+On the other hand, this means that ProRes encoded videos will become quite large—for example, a 60-minute video may require up to 25 GB.

 It is not for target audience use, and certainly not suitable for internet streaming.